Cartier-Bresson: The Decisive Moment as Frame Geometry

 How Cartier-Bresson fused timing with internal geometry, composing the full 35mm frame in the viewfinder and printing uncropped, with the Leica as a discreet tool.

 The phrase “the decisive moment” is often reduced to a question of reflexes, as though the whole art lay in pressing the shutter a fraction of a second sooner or later than the next person.
 That reading misses half of what Henri Cartier-Bresson actually argued.
 For him, timing was inseparable from form: the instant worth catching was the instant at which the moving elements of a scene fell into a coherent geometric arrangement inside the rectangle of the frame.
-Understanding his method means treating composition and timing as a single act rather than two.
+Understanding his method means treating composition and timing as a single act, then following that act through the camera, the film and the print.

 One Title, Two Ideas